Ancient skeleton found in Mexico cave threatened by train

 Caves along part of the coast already have been damaged by construction above them, with cement pilings used to support the weight above.

-The 950-mile (1,500-kilometer) Maya Train line is meant to run in a rough loop around the Yucatan Peninsula, connecting beach resorts and archaeological sites.
+The 950-mile Maya Train line is meant to run in a rough loop around the Yucatán Peninsula, connecting beach resorts and archaeological sites.

-The most controversial stretch cuts a more than 68-mile (110-kilometer) swath through the jungle between the resorts of Cancun and Tulum.
+The most controversial stretch cuts a more than 68-mile swath through the jungle between the resorts of Cancún and Tulum.

-Del Rio said the route through the jungle should be abandoned and the train should be built over the already-impacted coastal highway between Cancun and Tulum, as was originally planned.
+Del Rio said the route through the jungle should be abandoned and the train should be built over the already-impacted coastal highway between Cancún and Tulum, as was originally planned.

 López Obrador abandoned the highway route after hotel owners voiced objections, and cost and traffic interruptions became a concern.